History and version

 have done for that matter.

-building the kit, using just enough parts and work to be able to give
+started building the kit, using just enough parts and work to be able

-an assessment of the accuracy of the kit, and while far from done,
+to give an assessment of the accuracy of the kit.
+Interior

 detail is not included.
 As the circular hatch can be built in